 Joe's mandolin has been cared for, and played exclusively, by Kevin Lynch since 1986.
 Present playing condition is EXTREMELY FINE!
 Re-gluing of original fingerboard (completed while preserving the original pearwood shim); plus custom-made Lloyd Loar-era Silver Waverly tuners installed.
 All work done in October 2006 by Master Luthier David Harvey at the Gibson Showcase in Nashville, TN.
 Joe left the original tailpiece in a hotel room in the 1980s.
 Banjo fret wire, slightly wider than classic mando fret wire, installed in the late 1970s by Joe's sideman/banjo player Paul Silvius.
 Refretted only once since.

 Sale includes original rectangular case -- complete with original Gibson sales tag & key (sales tag reads, "Gibson: Music Pal Of The Nation $250.00").
-Also comes with original treble-side tuners, original bridge & (broken) saddle, Bill of Sale photocopy from Joe's wife, one of Joe's picks (found inside the inner seams of the case), written history, photos of Joe and this well-documented instrument, and more.
+Also comes with original treble-side tuners, original idge & (oken) saddle, Bill of Sale photocopy from Joe's wife, one of Joe's picks (found inside the inner seams of the case), written history, photos of Joe and this well-documented instrument, and more.

 SERIOUS BUYERS ONLY may contact owner: Kevin Lynch via e-mail or phone for selling price and purchase arrangements (partial payments may be arranged).
 Will hand deliver if at all possible.
 Upon request I can offer a more complete history of this rare, collectible piece of American bluegrass music history.

 As any historian will tell you, these Loar-period Gibson mandolins are few.
-Less than 300 are known.
-No denying they are an investment, even in these poor economic times.
-The past history of the increasing value of Loar period instruments is living proof of that fact.
+Less than 300 are known. even fewer have the provenance of New England Bluegrass pioneer, Joe Val.

-Pictures: Mandolin for sale - 1923 Gibson Lloyd Loar (Joe Val)
+Pictures: Mandolin for sale - 1923 Gibson F5 Lloyd Loar (Joe Val)